ShawnKS/MTG-Net/README.md

 ```
 python MTG.py --dataset mimic27 --gpu_id 0 --layer_num 4 --seed 72 --strategy active --num_hidden 64
 ```

+3. We provide grouping and visualization notebooks for each dataset at `./model/`

+#### Visualization Notebooks

+We provide visualizations of the results for grouping operations in the `./model/` directory, which include `ETTm1_grouping_reproduce.ipynb`, `mimic27_grouping_reproduce.ipynb`, and `taskonomy_grouping_reproduce.ipynb` notebooks corresponding to the three datasets we used.
+For each dataset, we provide log files for both training and prediction processes, and grouping is performed using the predicted and sampled values during these processes.
+The visualized grouping performance results can be seen in these three notebooks.
+In addition, for the taskonomy dataset, we used an [exhaustive algorithm](https://github.com/tstandley/taskgrouping) for grouping, while for the other two datasets with larger combinatorial spaces, we adopted a strategy to reduce computational complexity for easier grouping operations.
+The algorithm is introduced in the appendix of the paper and implemented in `search.py`.
+The provided scripts and notebooks have been tested locally.

 ### Citation

 If you find our work interesting, you can cite the paper as